Belegee-Enkhbat/Transportation-Facilities-KGE-Project/Phase 1 - Purpose Formalization/info.md

-Purpose statement: To create a reusable knowledge graph that represents bus routes by connecting bus stops.
+Purpose statement:
+To create a reusable knowledge graph that accurately represents the network of bus routes in Ulaanbaatar city.
+This involves connecting various bus stops throughout the city to establish a visualization of the public transportation system.
+By connecting these routes and stops, the knowledge graph will serve as a valuable resource for urban planners, public transportation planners for decision making, optimizing routes, and enhancing overall efficiency and accessibility within Ulaanbaatar’s transportation system.

 Scenarios:
 1. Planning Bus Routes: Someone who plans bus routes uses the knowledge graph to decide where buses should go, based on where people live and where they need to go.